fujail57/Zerodha-Clone/README.md

 # Zerodha Clone – Full-Stack Trading Platform (MERN Stack)

 Developed a full-featured Zerodha clone web application using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The platform allows users to securely sign up or log in, view their trading dashboard, manage orders, monitor summaries, and track positions in real time.
-Authentication and authorization are implemented using JSON Web Tokens (JWT) and bcrypt for secure password hashing.
-The user interface, designed with React.js and Bootstrap, ensures a clean and responsive experience.
-Core functionalities include placing buy/sell orders, viewing active positions, and analyzing order summaries.
-The backend is built following the MVC architecture, with MongoDB handling data persistence and Express.js managing API routes and logic.
+This platform enables users to securely sign up or log in, access a trading dashboard, manage orders, monitor account summaries, and track market positions in real time.

+Authentication and authorization are implemented using JSON Web Tokens (JWT) and bcrypt for secure credential handling.
+The frontend is built with React.js and styled using Bootstrap, ensuring a clean, responsive, and user-friendly experience.
+The backend follows the MVC architecture, using Express.js to handle API logic and MongoDB for scalable data storage.

-### Key Features:
+## 🔧 Tech Stack

+- **Frontend**: React.js, Bootstrap
+- **Backend**: Node.js, Express.js (MVC Architecture)
+- **Database**: MongoDB
+- **Authentication**: JSON Web Token (JWT), bcrypt

+---

+## ✨ Features

-- Secure user authentication (JWT + bcrypt)
+- 🔐 Secure user authentication and authorization (JWT + bcrypt)

-- User dashboard with trading summary, positions, and order management
+- 📊 Interactive user dashboard with:
+  - Trading summary
+  - Active positions
+  - Order history

-- Functional buy and sell order system
+- 💹 Functional **Buy** and **Sell** order system

-- Responsive and modular React.js frontend with Bootstrap styling
+- 🎨 Responsive and modular UI with React.js and Bootstrap

-- RESTful API backend with Node.js and Express.js
+- 🌐 RESTful API backend using Node.js and Express

-- MongoDB for scalable and flexible data storage
+- 🗃️ MongoDB for scalable and flexible data storage

+---

 ## Project Setup